 Individualized curriculum: Seniors are also provided time to focus on individual and career interests through the individualized curriculum which consists of 12 weeks time on the Academic Development Block and 8-12 additional weeks of elective time.
 The Academic Development Block is a unique opportunity for senior residents to spend a sustained amount of time focusing on research, education, policy or advocacy projects that fit their clinical interests and future career goals.
 Our residents have used this time in an incredible variety of ways!

 Team leadership and education: Senior residents supervise on the General Pediatric/combined subspecialty services at BCH, the Intermediate Care Program at BCH and on the Pediatric Ward at BMC.
-Categorical track residents generally spend more of their supervisory time at Boston Children’s Hospital, while most Urban Health and Advocacy track residents spend more time at Boston Medical Center.
+Categorical track residents generally spend more of their supervisory time at Boston Children’s Hospital, while most Leadership in Equity and Advocacy track residents spend more time at Boston Medical Center.
 However, individual preferences for supervisory experiences are considered whenever possible.

 Mental Health Rotation: Senior residents have a two week call-free rotation in which they gain exposure to the management of mental health problems from the ambulatory setting to the acute setting, with opportunities to learn from community partners and mental health subspecialists.